Bitcoin Privacy Guide

 Synchronization privacy

 In order to know how much money is in your wallet, you need to know the current state of the Bitcoin blockchain.
-This requires either running a full node to check yourself (like BTCPay Server) or asking someone else's full node to check for you.
-Many light wallets share your entire transaction history with the server of a provider to look up your balance.
-This can leak even more information about your transactions to the server than what is already publicly visible on the blockchain.
+This requires either running a full node to check yourself like BTCPay Server or JoinMarket, or asking someone else's full node to check for you.
+Many light wallets share your entire transaction history with a third party server to look up your balance.
+This can leak even more information about your transactions to the server beyond what is already publicly visible on the blockchain.

 Wasabi Wallet synchronizes in a lightweight way without your sharing addresses with anyone.
 BIP157 and BIP158 describe how compact block filters are used to reduce the amount of data required to synchronize by ~99%.
 Your client scans these filters for transactions that belong to you and downloads the exact blocks that contain them.